endurantgames/qgen/README.md

-# TTRPG Template
+# QGen

-This is a template for tabletop roleplaying game projects created by Cadera Spindrift.

-To use it, create a project named `projname` then do this:

-`cp -r ttrpg/* projname`
+QGen is a series of dice tables that can be used to randomly generate a queer NPC for any tabletop roleplaying game.

+**Important Note:** These tables are designed for creating interesting NPCs, and do not reflect actual demographics of queer people in any way!